Article 1

 Article 206

-Spark Streaming Data Sources: File Stream, Socket, RDD Queue Stream
+Spark Streaming Data Sources: File Stream, Socket, RDD RDD Queue

-Comprehensive explanation of three Spark Streaming basic data sources: file stream directory monitoring, Socket TCP ingestion, RDD queue stream for testing simulation, with complete Scala code examples.
+Comprehensive explanation of three Spark Streaming basic data sources: file stream directory monitoring, Socket TCP ingestion, RDD queue stream for testing simulation.

 Article 207